-Qualified inspectors are expected to build on what they have learned during initial training as well as to keep up to date on changes to the inspection program. lessons learned from recent industry and agency activities More specifically:
+Qualified inspectors are expected to build on what they have learned during initial training as well as to keep up to date on changes to the inspection program.
+The appropriate NMSS or NSIR division will evaluate lessons learned from recent industry events and agency activities to determine the need for staff training.
+Continuing training is suggested but not required.
+More specifically, continuing training may be needed to support:

 Temporary instructions (TIs) or Policy and Guidance Directives (P&GDs) that focus on a specific area may necessitate staff receiving special training before performing inspections.
-The NMSS or NSIR program area division having lead responsibility for preparing the TI will identify these special training requirements and communicate the training needs to the as necessary.
-The schedule for preparation of any special training should allow enough advance time for the lead NMSS or NSIR division, in coordination with the , to prepare the required training course and implement it, before inspection or licensing is performed using the TI.
+The NMSS or NSIR program area division having lead responsibility for preparing the TI will identify these special training requirements and communicate the training needs to the ADHRTD as necessary.
+The schedule for preparation of any special training should allow enough advance time for the lead NMSS or NSIR division, in coordination with the ADHRTD, to prepare the required training course and implement it, before inspection or licensing is performed using the TI.

 Changes to inspection procedures (IPs), IMCs, or other aspects of the inspection program may necessitate training.
 The need for continuing training will be evaluated by the appropriate NMSS or NSIR division whenever the inspection program is modified.
 Any training requirements must be completed by all qualified inspectors who are expected to implement any changed inspection procedure.